Leaf Garland Templates Mozaic Studio

 • banner of handprinted leaves on pennants hanging across a wall to showcase a tutorial for CakewalkDIY.

-3. String & Hang
+3. String & hang

 • Flip each pennant over and run the twine along the crease of your top fold